inonehp/home-page/README.md

 ---

 > [!NOTE]
-> - You can find information about other licenses on the [About page](https://inonehp.pages.dev/about.html#license).
+> You can find information about other licenses on the [about page](https://inonehp.pages.dev/about.html#license).

 ---